hashicorp/terraform/website/guides/core-workflow.html.md

 page_title: "The Core Terraform Workflow - Guides"
 sidebar_current: "guides-core-workflow"
 description: |-
-  This guide provides an overview of the core Terraform workflow and how it applies in individual, team, and organization contexts across Terraform open source and Terraform Cloud.
+  An overview of how individuals, teams, and organizations can use Terraform.
 ---

 # The Core Terraform Workflow